alex-bl/CompilerConstruction/cc_team02/README.md

 - libcurl4-openssl-dev 7.47.0
 - cmake 3.9.6

-Please note that the downloaded files need to be installed manually using ```./bootstrap --system-curl``` to [ensure ssl-support](https://stackoverflow.com/questions/29816529/unsupported-protocol-while-download-tar-gz-package) (which is needed to automatically download external projects)
+Please note that the downloaded files need to be installed manually using ```./bootstrap --system-curl``` to [ensure ssl-support](https://stackoverflow.com/questions/29816529/unsupported-protocol-while-download-tar-gz-package) (which is needed to automatically download external projects).

 Build steps: